forensant/pakiki-core/README.md

 Please only use this against applications that you have permission to test.

 Feedback would be greatly appreciated.

-## Installation
-Download from the latest release from [https://github.com/pipeline/proximity-core/releases](https://github.com/pipeline/proximity-core/releases)

-The Linux releases will require that you set the build to be executable from the directory: `chmod +x *`

-For Linux then run `./run.sh -project PROJECT_FILENAME` for other platforms run: `./proximitycore -project PROJECT_FILENAME`

 ## Development/build instructions